Mortennn/Dozer/README.md

 <p align="center"></p>
 Dozer lets you hide menu bar items to give your Mac a cleaner look.

+###### You might also like [FiScript](https://github.com/Mortennn/FiScript), which lets you execute custom scripts on your files/folders from the context menu in Finder.

 ## ⚙️ Install
 Easiest way [Homebrew Cask](https://caskroom.github.io/):